 8) Make It Blaze

 High-performance, fast-loading websites earn more money than slow ones.
 It’s a fact that’s been proven time and again.
 Google’s PageSpeed Insights tool offers some constructive ideas for improving site performance, and your web developer can probably speed things up for you if you make it a point of emphasis.

 Logos or emblems associated with trusted entities – like the “Good Housekeeping” seal of approval, credit card logos, Better Business Bureau logos, etc. engender trust, and trust leads to increased conversion rates.

 While some symbols are more effective than others, any trust symbols you can add to your site to address concerns your customers may have about security, the quality of your products, etc. are generally very helpful.

 One of the best ways to help your customers find parts is to place ‘breadcrumbs’ on your site, showing users what category they’ve navigated to, as well as the parent(s) of that category.
 This is most helpful when you’re looking at a site that has many layers of categories.

-Graphics, pictures, texts should work together to point the user to where you want them to go.
-Use lines to create paths, directional movement, colors that attract the eye to point to important information or a spot you want them to go.
+Graphics, pictures, and text should work together to point the user to where you want them to go.
+Use lines to create paths, directional movement, and colors that attract the eye to point to important information or a spot you want them to go.